Lamar Odom: Los Angeles Lakers (2004–2011)

 In 2008–09, Odom arrived to training camp out of shape.
 Jackson later disclosed his plan to move Odom to the bench as their sixth man, backing up the Lakers' frontcourt consisting of Gasol, Bynum, and Trevor Ariza.
 A free agent after the season, Odom initially balked at the prospect of playing as a reserve for the first time in his career.
 But he came around to the assignment soon enough, having resolved to sacrifice his own numbers to make his teammates happy and in hopes of securing his first NBA championship.
 In January, after Bynum got injured in a game against the Memphis Grizzlies, Odom returned to the starting lineup.
 Over the month of February, he averaged 16.5 points and 13.4 rebounds while playing 36 minutes a night.
 This February run included a standout performance at the Quicken Loans Arena in Cleveland.
 The 15 points Odom scored in the third quarter helped the Lakers turn a 12-point deficit to a 10-point victory, ending Cleveland's 23-game home winning streak in the process.
 Odom finished the game with 28 points, 17 rebounds, and 2 assists.

-When Bynum returned to the hardwood for a home game against the Denver Nuggets, on the 9th of April, Odom adjusted back into his sixth-man role.
+When Bynum returned to the hardwood for a home game against the Denver Nuggets, on April 9, Odom adjusted back into his sixth-man role.
 Odom finished the season with 11.3 points, 8.2 rebounds, 2.6 assists, 1.0 steals, and 1.3 blocks with 29.7 minutes per contest.
 He won his first NBA championship when the Lakers defeated the Orlando Magic in the 2009 NBA Finals.

 Over the 2009 offseason, Odom was heavily courted by his former franchise, the Miami Heat.
 Despite pleas from Heat guard Dwyane Wade and Heat executive Pat Riley, Kobe Bryant was optimistic that Odom would return to Los Angeles, reasoning that he would prefer to team up with newly acquired asset and fellow New Yorker Ron Artest.
 On July 31, 2009, after a month of tedious negotiations, the Lakers announced that they had made a four-year, $33 million deal with Odom.
 The investment paid off as Odom would play a crucial role for the Lakers on their way to another NBA Championship, with the team winning over the Boston Celtics in the 2010 NBA Finals.